olanuges90/analytics-data-lake/README.md

   - Confirm if the Bucket with the preferred unique name has been created and Click on the bucket.

 - Inspect the Objects in the Amazon S3 Bucket:
-  - Click on the Bucket and Verify the Objects stored in the Bucket (There should be 2 Objects named Athena Results and Raw Data).
+  - Verify the Objects stored in the Bucket (There should be 2 Objects named Athena Results and Raw Data).
   - Click on the Raw Data Object and verify the file with the JSON Format.
   - Click on the File in the JSON Format and Open the file.
   - Choose an Application to View the file (i.e Visual Studio Code).
 You'll see a long string of NBA Data.

-- Launch Amazon Athena to Query Data stored in S3:
+Step 8: Launch Amazon Athena to Query Data stored in S3:
   -  In the AWS Management Console search bar, Type Athena and click on it.
   -  Navigate to Launch Query Editor.
   -  In the Query Editor, Paste a Sample Query Below (The provided SQL query retrieves a list of players from the nba_players table who play the position of point guard 'PG').